 American civil rights activist, campaigner and philosopher.

-Emmeline was a political activist and campaigner who organised the suffragette movement that won women the right to vote.
+Emmeline was a political activist and campaigner who organised the suffragette movement that won the first women the right to vote.

 Harbour Housing staff member.
 Emily is a tenancy sustainment officer for the EVA project supporting women escaping violence and abuse.